imsc-rosetta/imsc-rosetta-specification/documents/samplespreparation.md

 The [/samples](../samples) folder contains descriptive documents about the samples presented as part of the IMSC-Rosetta specification repository.

-To create a descriptive file from an `(name).imsrc` file, do the following:
+To create a descriptive file from an `(name).imscr` file, do the following:

 ## Create a `(name).descr.md` file: